ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 Usage guidance for the `error-visible` state will be created, as its usage may be unclear.

+The shoelace design system switched to using `summary` and `details` elements in their accordion styled component, which allowed the [native browser search feature](https://github.com/shoelace-style/shoelace/pull/1470) to search inside of accordions that are closed.
+FAST does not allow this, so their template for the accordion item will be forked and changed to allow the native browser search feature.

 ### Angular integration

 Angular directives will be created for these components.
 Neither will have form association, so `ControlValueAccessor`s will not be created.